-The description of the application-specific iFLEX Assistant prototype for the Greek pilot has been updated according to the specifications of second-pilot phase.
-More specifically, the deployment diagram has been modified, as present the iFLEX components and external systems, which will be integrated into the pilot by the end of this phase, as well as the communications protocols between them.
+The description of the application-specific iFLEX Assistant prototype for the Greek pilot has been updated according to the specifications of the third pilot phase.
+More specifically, the deployment diagram that presents the iFLEX components and external systems, which will be integrated into the pilot by the end of this phase, as well as the communication protocols between them have been modified.
 Furthermore, the functionalities of the following components or systems are elaborated:

 - User Interface component,

 - Aggregator and Market Interface component,

 - ICOM's Demand Response Management System,

-- Heron's Real-time Energy Metering & Actuation Platform.
+- Heron's Real-time Energy Metering & Actuation Platform,

+- HERON Smart Monitoring mobile application.